Snapshot: India Telecom Market

 There are many innovations that have helped reduced the cost of ownership of mobile phones.
 The figure alongside (click to see the bigger picture) is a snapshot of how the subscriber base increased as the tariffs reduced due to innovations and government interventions.
 India is the now the second largest market in terms of mobile subscriber base after China but still it is at real teledensity of less than 50% and adding 8-10 million new subscribers every month.

 The Indian Telecom market is the most competitive with over 11 operators in each circle.
 Nowhere in the world does any country have so many carriers.
 The dominant players are Airtel, Reliance, Vodafone, BSNL (state owned), Idea and Tata.
-Reliance and Tata offer CDMA technology while all the other players are in the GSM space.
-GSM has a 88% share of sbscribers and now even Reliance and Tata have launched nation-wide GSM services.
-Apart from the current players, there are several new players like Aircel, Unitech-Telenor, Shyam-Siestema, Etisalat that have got the license and spectrum to launch mobile services in several telecom circles.
-Shyam-Siestema is the only player to launch CDMA services while all the new operators are in the lucrative GSM space.
+Reliance and Tata offer both GSM & CDMA technology while all the other players are in the GSM space.
+GSM has a 91% share of subscribers.
+Shyam-Siestema is the only player in pure CDMA services while all the new operators are in the lucrative GSM space.
 The adjoining figure gives the market shares of the operators in India.
 It is a fragmented market with the biggest operator (Airtel) garnering only 20% share.

 ARPU (Average Revenue per User)

-India is a predominantly prepaid market (93% of all subscribers are on prepaid) with low ARPU and high minutes of usage(MoU).The GSM ARPU is Rs 100 (~ USD 2.2) per month with a usage of 349 minutes per month in the quarter ending Mar, 2011.
-Similarly, CDMA ARPU stood at Rs 66 (~USD 1.5) with a usage of 263 minutes per month.
-There is a wide disparity in the rural and urban teledensity with rural teledensity at 34% vs. urban teledensity of around 157%.
-The chart below gives the progressive tele-density (Wireline + Wireless) in rural and urban areas.
+India is a predominantly prepaid market (96% of all subscribers are on prepaid) with low ARPU and high minutes of usage(MoU).The GSM ARPU is Rs 98 (~ USD 1.8) per month with a usage of 359 minutes per month in the quarter ending Dec, 2012.
+Similarly, CDMA ARPU stood at Rs 80 (~USD 1.5) with a usage of 230 minutes per month.
+There is a wide disparity in the rural and urban teledensity with rural teledensity at 39% vs. urban teledensity of around 143%.
+The chart below gives the progressive tele-density (Wireless) in rural and urban areas.

 Salient Features of the New Telecom Policy: